UW-La Crosse softball: Eagles drop Regionals opening contest to Bethel

-PELLA, Iowa — The UW-La Crosse softball team will be playing the rest of their NCAA Division III regional with their backs against the wall following a 2-0 loss Friday to Bethal (Minn.).
+PELLA, Iowa — The UW-La Crosse softball team will be playing the rest of its NCAA Division III regional with its back against the wall following a 2-0 first-round loss Friday to Bethel (Minn.).

-The Eagles (28-14) will play a win-or-go home game tomorrow in the loser's bracket against either Grinnell or Central (Iowa).
+The Eagles (28-14) will play a win-or-go home game Friday in the loser’s bracket against either Grinnell (Iowa) or Central (Iowa).

 The Eagles led off the fourth inning with back-to-back singles by sophomore Kyra Lard and junior Jordyn McCormack.
 After a fielder’s choice put runners at the corners, Simacek sat down the next two batters to get out of the jam.